Corangamite - North

 Corangamite - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Corangamite - North's population was around 5,291 as of Aug 2025.
-This reflected a decrease of 104 people since the 2021 Census, which reported a population of 5,395 people.
-The change was inferred from the estimated resident population of 5,247 from the ABS as of June 2024 and an additional 65 validated new addresses since the Census date.
-This level of population equated to a density ratio of 2.1 persons per square kilometer.
-While Corangamite - North experienced a 1.9% decline since census, the SA3 area achieved 1.0% growth, highlighting divergent population trends.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+Corangamite - North's population is around 5,292 as of Nov 2025.
+This reflects a decrease of 103 people since the 2021 Census, which reported a population of 5,395.
+The change is inferred from ABS estimated resident population of 5,246 in June 2024 and an additional 66 validated new addresses since the Census date.
+This level equates to a density ratio of 2.1 persons per square kilometer.
+Population growth was primarily driven by overseas migration.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Australia's non-metropolitan areas were projected to have above median population growth, with the area expected to increase by 812 persons to 2041 based on the latest population numbers, indicating a total increase of 14.5% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation method to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population dynamics project an above median growth for Australia's non-metropolitan areas.
+The area is expected to increase by 812 persons to 2041, a total increase of 14.5% over the 17 years.

 Frequently Asked Questions - Population